 It is important to understand the difference between a mock and an object.
 An object is an actual instance of a class and any method invoked using object reference will execute the method body defined in the class file.

-A mock object is a proxy interface to hide an underlying dependency with cannot be tested in a test environment e.g. database, network locations etc. A method invoked using mocked reference does not execute the actual method body defined in the class file, rather the method behavior is configured using when(...).thenReturn(...)
+A mock object is a proxy interface to hide an underlying dependency that cannot be tested in a test environment e.g. database, network locations etc. A method invoked using mocked reference does not execute the actual method body defined in the class file, rather the method behavior is configured using when(...).thenReturn(...) methods.

 - We create mocks for the dependencies which will not be present in the test environment and objects are dependent on it to complete the method call.